Ruchika2576/Recommender-Systems/README.md

 # Recommender-Systems
-The mini-projects are associated with University of Glasgow
+The mini-projects are associated with University of Glasgow - Grades A1, A2, A1 respectively

 ## Mini Project 1